CBrophy/jlibsvm/README.md

 [cbrophy]

 Lots of updates for a production environment.
-* Removed commented code, added some tests and removed extra templating
+* Removed commented-out code, added some tests and removed extra templating
 * Updates to SparseVector to make computations easier to read and test
 * float -> double
 * Updated to java 8 spec